-If you have a second property that you’re renting out, like the difference between your mortgages, you will need a different type of insurance policy also.
+If you have a second property that you are renting out you will need a different type of insurance policy to cover it.

-As the owner of a rental property you’re now a landlord, so you will need landlord insurance.
-Unlike other types of second homes, it’s likely that your property will be occupied as often as your first home.
-Whilst landlord insurance isn’t a legal requirement, when you do take out your buy-to let mortgage your lender might require you to have it.
+As the owner of a rental property you are now a landlord, so you will need landlord insurance.
+Unlike other types of second homes, it is likely that your property will be occupied as often as your first home.
+Whilst landlord insurance is not a legal requirement, when you do take out your buy-to let mortgage your lender might require you to have it.

 Landlord insurance will ensure that you have the right cover for the building and furnishings you’ve provided for your tenants.
 As well as protection cover for income you would make from the property, and accidents that might occur with your tenants, where they consider you at fault.

 Unless your holiday home is in a popular year round holiday destination, it’s likely that for a good part of the year, your home will be unoccupied.
 For this reason insurance companies may deem your home to be more high risk, and therefore it will require its own type of cover.